vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 vrata: worship of Nārāyana and Lakṣmi; for three years: Mantras are' Visnor nu kam' (Rg.
 I. 154.
 1 ) and 'Saktum iva'( Rg.
 X. 71.2); VR 101-103 ( Krsna tells his proud

 sister Subhadrā to perform it).
-Sukrtadvadasi-tithivrata; Vispu deity; fast on Phā. śu.
+Sukrtadvādaśī-tithivrata; Vispu deity; fast on Phā. śu.
 11 and

 worship of Viṣṇu on 12th; repeat day and night on 11th the words' namo Nārāyaṇāya'; performer should give up anger. jealousy, greed, deceit, &c.; should revolve in mind the idea that saisūra is worthless; the same on 12th also; repeat every month for a year; at end worship golden image of Hari and donate it with a cow; reward is that the performer